themzaid/themzaid/README.md

 ### Hi there 👋🏻

-- 🔭 I’m currently working on **Open Source projects.**
+- 🔭 I’m currently working on **Some random but cool projects.**
 - 🌱 I’m currently learning **Frontend Architecture.**
 - 👯 I’m looking to collaborate with other **Developers.**
 - 🧐 I’m looking for help with **Backend Development.**
 - 💬 Ask me about **Anything!**
 - 📫 How to reach me: **themzaid@gmail.com**

-- 🥅 2021 Goals: Contribute to **more open source projects.**
+- 🥅 2025 Goals: Create some amazing tools with the help of **AI.**
-- ⚡ Fun fact: I'm an alien from Pluto! 👽
+- ⚡ Fun fact: Learning never stops!

 <img alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" />